Advertiser Disclosure

 How to Get Better Terms for Your Inventory Loan

 Businesses need capital to maintain operations and reach new customers.
 Some businesses generate enough cash flow on their own, but loans can help companies prepare for rising demand and increase revenue.
-However, if you get stuck with a high-interest rate, the loan can become more trouble than it’s worth.
+However, if you get stuck with a high interest rate, the loan can become more trouble than it’s worth.
 Using these strategies can help you get better terms for your inventory financing loan.

 Improve Your Credit Score

 Lenders will look at your credit score before giving you a loan.
 Since you’re applying for a small business loan, most banks, credit unions, and online lenders will want to see your business credit score as well.
 There are many ways to improve your credit score, but most of those strategies boil down to paying debt on time.
-Taking out a business credit card and using it for your purchases can demonstrate good payment history and help with your credit utilization ratio.
+Taking out a business credit card and using it for your purchases can demonstrate a good payment history and help with your credit utilization ratio.

 Many lenders have credit score requirements that you must meet to qualify for a small business inventory loan.
 Check their requirements before applying so you don’t hurt your credit score or waste your time with an unnecessary application process in the event you don’t qualify.
 Having a credit score higher than the minimum can help you get lower interest rates.